 Through engineering, design, and planning activities, SoCalGas determined that changes in scope were appropriate to enhance the design of the Project and address engineering factors.
 As a result, the preliminary cost estimate does not fully reflect the final scope.
 A notable change in scope was made after the preliminary cost estimate was developed and approved.
 The Project Team initially planned to install a ground grid at the new station.
-The Project Team determined that the ground grid was not necessary.
+After the creation of the Stage 3 Estimate, the Project Team determined that the ground grid was not necessary.